Whooping cough (pertussis)

 Department of Health, South Australia Exclusion from childcare, preschool, school and work

 Questions often asked about immunisation against pertussis

-Q: Does pertussis immunisation cause permanent brain damage?
+Q: Does pertussis immunisation cause brain damage?

 A: No, it does not, and many studies have been done to show that there is no risk.
 A few babies become "floppy" for several hours after the injection.
 They always recover fully.
 However children who get ill with pertussis (especially babies) can have brain damage, and might die.

 Q: Does the pertussis part of the vaccine (combined with tetanus, diphtheria, and in South Australia Hepatitis B vaccines) cause reactions such as fever and a sore spot where the injection was given?

 A: The type of pertussis vaccine has been changed.
 Since this new vaccine (a-cellular pertussis) has been used, there have been many fewer children who get a fever or sore injection sites, but they get the same amount of protection.